pedro-isacss/jpage/README.md

 ![JPage](./docs/images/readme-gif.gif)

-JPage is a JavaScript plugin for creating dynamic, fast, and amazing pages.
+JPage is a JavaScript plugin for creating websites in the form of slides.

 ## Get started
 Import JPage JavaScript and CSS into your code.
 Then replace `{version}` with the desired version.